 In preparation for the over-ocean helicopter flight, Mission Specialists must participate in a one-day Helicopter Underwater Egress Training session.
 This mandatory session is similar to that used by military personnel and simulates an emergency landing at sea to prepare participants for an exit of the aircraft and for survival at sea in preparation for the helicopter flight.

-The primary operations crew will depart from St. Johns, Newfoundland aboard the Island Crown, our expedition support ship.
-The operations crew will transit to the dive site aboard the Island Crown, and remain at sea for the duration of the expedition.
+The primary operations crew will depart from St. Johns, Newfoundland aboard the Island Pride, our expedition support ship.
+The operations crew will transit to the dive site aboard the Island Pride, and remain at sea for the duration of the expedition.
 Each Mission Specialist joins the expedition by air for eight days at sea.

 This ship has accommodations for up to 40 operations crew, mission specialists and content experts.
 Mission Specialists enjoy private living quarters with bathroom, and share the ship’s common areas with the entire expedition crew.
 The common areas include a ready room where mission briefs are conducted, a lounge for relaxing when off duty, a dining area for enjoying the first-class meals prepared by the chef, a small workout gym, a sauna, and a small theater for viewing recorded programs and images captured during the expedition.